aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline/ri-cdk-pipeline.md

     <!--/codeinclude-->

 ???+ required "Software Bill of Materials (SBOM)"
     Trivy generates an SBOM in the form of a [CycloneDX](https://cyclonedx.org/) JSON report.
 The SBOM is saved as a CodePipeline asset.
+Trivy supports additional SBOM formats such as [SPDX](https://spdx.dev/wp-content/uploads/sites/41/2020/08/SPDX-specification-2-2.pdf), and [SARIF](https://docs.oasis-open.org/sarif/sarif/v2.0/sarif-v2.0.html).

 ## Test (Beta)